crdoconnor/strictyaml/docs/public/using/alpha/restrictions/loading-dirty-yaml.md

 by default, but since there have since been
 [some requests](https://github.com/crdoconnor/strictyaml/issues/38)
 to parse flow style, this now allowed with the "dirty_load" method.
+If allow_flow_style is True, Map indentation is not checked for consistency, as the indentation level is dependent on the map key length.